 Maro can handle a diverse set of ML pipelines and associated failures.
 This paper experiments with a set of 20 planned pipelines.
 We initially chose a set of pipelines based on interviewing ML practitioners and analyzing publicly-available pipelines.
 Then, we grew that set as we implemented and tested Maro to exercise challenging corner cases.
-All planned pipelines use common ML operators, mostly from scikit-learn [23], such as LogisticRegression, StandardScaler, or OneHotEncoder, but also operators from other scikit-learn compatible libraries, such as a bias mitigator from AIF360 [6] and gradient-boosted trees from LightGBM [18].
-The full list of pipelines is available in the appendix.
+All planned pipelines use common ML operators, mostly from scikitlearn [26], such as LogisticRegression, or OneHotEncoder, but also operators from other scikit-learn compatible libraries, such as a bias mitigator from AIF360 [7] and gradient-boosted trees from LightGBM [21].
+The full list of pipelines is available in the extended version of this paper [10].

 The pipelines failed for a variety of reasons, including characteristics of the input data; incompatible operators; incompatible hyperparameters; or some combination of the above.
 Some pipelines failed fast, others only after expensive training of a prefix.
 Sometimes, even hyperparameters within a single operator can be incompatible with each other.
-This is known as a conditional hyperparameter constraint, and some AutoML tools prune invalid combinations from the search space based on manual specification, e.g., autosklearn [9] or Lale [5].
+This is known as a conditional hyperparameter constraint, and some AutoML tools prune invalid combinations from the search space based on manual specification, e.g., autosklearn [11] or Lale [6].
 However, other AutoML tools do not come with comprehensive conditional hyperparameter constraint specifications, e.g., scikit-learn's GridSearchCV.

 Maro repairs each planned pipeline in our set to prune failing instances from the search space.
-Remediations may involve removing operators from choice for AutoML algorithm selection; limiting categorical hyperparameters to a set of values (such as the complement of removing a value from an enum); setting categorical hyperparameters to a specific value; or some combination of the above.
+Remediations may involve removing operators from choice for AutoML algorithm selection; limiting categorical hyperparameters to a set of values (such as the complement of removing a value from an enum); placing upper or lower bounds on continuous hyperparameters; or some combination of the above.
 While data is sometimes but not always part of the problem, remediation is always in the pipeline, not in the data.
 This is because in practice, data scientists must work with the data at hand.
-Thankfully, often, the purpose of an operator is to transform the data you have into the data you need, so picking and configuring operators in a pipeline can fix data problems.
+Thankfully, often, the purpose of an operator is to transform the data you have into the data you need, so picking and configuring operators in a pipeline can also fix data problems.